ngs-docs/2016-bids-docker/day1.rst

   docker run myhello

 More::

+* the "local context" (files in the cwd) are copied over to the host machine
 * commands to cover: FROM, COPY, ENTRYPOINT, RUN, ENV, WORKDIR
 * A real Dockerfile is at: https://github.com/ctb/2015-docker-building/tree/master/khmer
 * note, each RUN command creates a new layer...